-Posted at 17:16h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks, Vintage Patterns 0 Comments
+Posted at 17:16h in Pattern Making Instructions, Pattern Puzzles, Vintage Patterns, Womens Skirt Block 0 Comments

 This treasure was discovered in the archives of The Metropolitan Museum along with thousands of other beautiful pieces.
 Much to my surprise, I discovered that it is a fairly recent design by John Galliano for The House of Dior in 1998.

 For this puzzle, the focus is on the skirt and not the tailored halter neck top.
 The combination of the well-organised waterfall drape at the back of the skirt and the cowl drape in the front of the skirt was fascinating to me.

 The pattern shape below was posted on our facebook page early Saturday morning.
 Fans took their time working out the detail and came back with all the answers on Saturday.
 Thanks to Jennifer, Julie, Toni and Mioara for showing such amazing stamina.
 I’ve added some notations (the CF/CB and side seam (SS) markings) to the puzzle shape so it makes more sense.

 Using your personal fit basic skirt block, begin with the front skirt pattern adaptations, connect the end of the left side dart to the hemline in the position of the front drape seam.
 Mark the end of the seam without running all the way to the hem.
 The area below this mark is where the extra fabric and drape will be included.
 You can get the instructions to drafting your own Skirt Block and Pencil Skirt on our website.
 You can also follow the same instructions watching a video you’ll find on my Youtube channel.